hossam1522/MedicalExplAIner/README.md

-# NetExplAIner
+# MedicalExplAIner
-Using LLMs to analyze network traces by decomposing queries into manageable steps and using mathematical external tools.
+Using LLMs to analyze medical questions by decomposing queries into manageable steps and using mathematical external tools.
 The idea can be seen more clearly in the following schema:

 ![image](https://github.com/user-attachments/assets/acbefac2-6951-40e7-b7ad-e127092fa0b7)